 As Kibo is a headless, cloud-based ecommerce solution, our BPM engine can integrate with multiple applications through our API, again reducing the need for coding and developer headaches.

 What can retailers do with a BPM engine?

-The Business Process Management engine at the core of Kibo’s Unified Commerce Cloud platform is designed with the business user in mind.
-That means that it’s meant to fulfill the daily needs of ecommerce, store operations, order fulfillment, and supply chain and logistics managers, as they model, test, and optimize the order and fulfillment processes for their organizations.
+The Business Process Management engine at the core of Kibo Unified Commerce Cloud platform is designed with the business user in mind.
+It fulfills the daily needs of eCommerce, store operations, order fulfillment, and supply chain and logistics managers, as they model, test, and optimize the order and fulfillment processes for their organizations.